ayothepizzaisthere/ayothepizzaisthere/README.md

 - 👋 Hi, I’m @ayothepizzaisthere
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning how to use the Raspberry pi
+- 🌱 I’m currently learning how to use C#